mariamALLI/vue-todo/README.md

 # Vue Todo Application

-A full-stack Todo app featuring a modern Vue 3 frontend and a Bun-powered backend with real-time chat.
+A full-stack Todo app featuring a modern Vue 3 frontend and a nodejs-powered backend with real-time chat.

 ---